Lunch-box/SimpleOrderRouting/Readme.md

 Simple Order Routing (SOR)
 =========================

-Prototype of a Financial (Smart) Order Routing.
+Prototype of a Financial (Smart) Order Routing system.
 The opportunity to explore various technical approaches (Reactive Programming, Sequencer, LMAX Disruptor, Event sourcing, ...).

 What is a SOR?
 --------------

-__Order routing__ is the process by which an order goes from the end user to an exchange.
-An order may go directly to the exchange from the customer, or it may go first to a broker who then routes the order to the exchange.
+A Smart Order Routing is a process used in trading application to execute orders for financial instruments (*) into various venues/markets/exchanges by following algorithms and execution strategies that will ensure best execution, minimal market impact and reduced execution costs.

-__"Smart" order routing__ attempts to achieve best execution of trades while minimizing market impact.
-It is designed to help firms in an increasingly fragmented market to search for hidden liquidity, find opportunities in dark pools and use algorithms to maximize results without moving the market. (source: [MarketsWiki](http://marketswiki.com/mwiki/Order_routing))
+(*): example of financial instruments: currencies, securities, commodities, derivatives, futures, options,...

-From an IT point of view, a Smart Order Routing is a process used in trading application to execute incoming liquidity into liquidity providers following routing rules.
-The routing rules usually follow business needs like best execution or internalization.
+[Click here](./UbiquitousLanguage.md) to learn more on SOR concepts and the ubiquitous language of our project.

 What's the point with this spike project?
 -----------------------------------------